coar-repositories/coar-vocabularies-website/webroot/content/resource_types/c_186u/index.md

 ---
 title: policy report
 uri: http://purl.org/coar/resource_type/c_186u
-description: 'A policy report is a type of report that provides an in-depth look at major policy developments and events [Source: http://www.ifpri.org/topic/global-food-policy-report]'
+description: 'A policy report presents what is known about a particular issue or problem.
+It assembles facts and evidence to help readers understand complex issues and form a response.
+It might aim to be neutral, or it might aim to persuade readers in a particular direction.
+[Source: https://www.uow.edu.au/student/learning-co-op/assessments/policy-report/#]'
 layout: concept
 related: []
 pref_labels: